Manual Testing vs Automation Testing

-Automation testing has been the buzz word in the world of testing.
+Automation testing has been a buzzword in the world of testing.
 It has helped companies take new features to market faster while ensuring a bug-free user experience.
-It has improved the productivity of developers and QA testers, while ensuring a massive increase in test coverage, to keep up with the proliferation of different devices, browsers and operating systems.
-However, manual testing has retained its own special place.
+It has improved the productivity of developers and QA testers while guaranteeing a massive increase in test coverage to keep up with the proliferation of different devices, browsers, and operating systems.
+However, manual testing has retained its special place.

-Testing is a vast landscape that consists of several categories like black box testing, white box testing, system testing, system integration testing, performance testing, and load testing.
+Testing is a vast landscape comprising several categories like black-box testing, white-box testing, system testing, system integration testing, performance testing, and load testing.
 Some of these testing categories perform better with Automation, while others get desirable results with Manual Testing.

 What is Manual Testing?

-With traditional manual testing, the testers manually look out for the defects in the software by following a written test plan consisting of sets of various test cases.
-It requires the tester to step into the shoes of a user and analyze the behavior of the website or mobile app, whether it is functionally in sync or does it deliver a different and often an erroneous behavior than expected.
+With traditional manual testing, the testers manually look out for defects in the software by following a written test plan consisting of sets of various test cases.
+It requires the tester to step into the shoes of a user and analyze the behavior of the website or mobile app, whether it is functionally in sync or it delivers a different and often erroneous behavior than expected.

-Testers are required to point out discrepancies and inconsistencies from the expected behavior and report them as defects to developers.
+Testers must identify discrepancies and inconsistencies from the expected behavior and report them as defects to developers.
 Developers need to replicate the same bug and then fix these bugs.
-All this had to be done when there was pressure from multiple teams to push the changes to production right away.
+All this had to be done when there was pressure from multiple teams to push the changes to production immediately.